 The Boone - Cabin Creek Project will include rebuilding about 16 miles of transmission line, building a substation, and making upgrades to substations along the project route to provide Boone and Kanawha counties with continued reliable electric service.

 The project is the first phase of the larger Boone County Area Improvements Project.
-Construction is expected to start summer 2018 and is expected to be complete by the end of 2019.
+Construction began fall 2018 and is expected to be complete by June 2020.

-Appalachian Power announced a proposed route for the Boone County Area Improvements Project in October.
-The company's right-of-way contractor, O.R.
-Colan, will continue to contact affected landowners to discuss upcoming project activities.
+10/19/2017 - Appalachian Power has determined a proposed line route for both phases of the Boone County Area Improvements Project.
+Appalachian Power right-of-way representatives from O.R.
+Colan will continue to contact affected landowners to discuss upcoming project activities.